birdenly/NC-handlers/README.md

 Some here wont be relased for some reasons, but do work.

+This repo is mostly a backup for all my work.

 ### Youtube playlist showcasing/tutorial of most of the released handlers

 [![Playlist](https://img.youtube.com/vi/4d33wK-omUs/0.jpg)](https://www.youtube.com/watch?v=4d33wK-omUs&list=PLFhk1l89TWLTsoiNsaHpt1qm6mvnWEnrH&index=1)